Expanding the HIV Workforce: Trends and Innovative Approaches

 Providers must understand the trends and what approaches to remedying these trends that they can benefit from in terms of their current HIV practice and the future care provided to their patients and community.

-- Describe how the Affordable Care Act will affect care delivery for patients with HIV infection, including the role of patient-centered medical home care model
+- Describe how the Patient Protection and Affordable Care Act (PPACA) will affect care delivery for patients with HIV, including the role of the Patient-Centered Medical Home Model of Care

-Trends in the HIV workforce covered in this session includes:
+Trends in the HIV workforce covered in this session include:

 - Health Reform and the National HIV/AIDS Strategy